 Greek manufacturers were able to create complex and first-class designs using this simple mosaic technique.
 They inserted stones on the scale of 1 to 2 cm and filled the outlines with small black pebbles.

 In the 4th BC the color range was extended by green and red pebbles.
 In the ancient world mosaics were basically used for floors and footpaths.
-Life time was an important reason for using mosaics.
-Especially stones made of marble and chalk came out as particularly suitable for mosaics.
+Life time was an important reason for using mosaics, especially stones made of marble and chalk came out as particularly suitable for mosaics.

-As an art form, mosaic truly thrived during the Greco-Roman period in history: from Alexander the Great until the fall of Rome.
+As an art form, mosaic truly thrived during the Greco-Roman period in history, from Alexander the Great until the fall of Rome.
 It was the Greek, in the four centuries BC, who raised the pebble mosaic technique to an art form, with precise geometric patterns and detailed scenes of people and animals.
-By 200 BC, specially manufactured pieces ("tesserae") were being used to give extra detail and range of color to the work.
-Using small tesserae, sometimes only a few millimetres in size, meant that mosaics could imitate paintings.
+By 200 BC, especially manufactured pieces ("tesserae") were being used to give extra detail and range of color to the work.
+Using small tesserae, sometimes only a few millimeters in size, meant that mosaics could imitate paintings.
 Many of the mosaics preserved at, for example, Pompeii were the work of Greek artists.
-This mosaic style was embraced by the Romans, who by 200 AD were beginning to create mosaics on walls as well, with examples such as "The Battle of Issus", depicting the famous battle of Alexander the Great and Darius.
+This mosaic style was embraced by the Romans, who by AD 200 were beginning to create mosaics on walls as well, with examples such as "The Battle of Issus", depicting the famous battle of Alexander the Great and Darius.

 Mosaics history is rich and diverse.
 Available archeological evidence indicates the use of mosaics in the ancient civilization of Mesopotamia some four thousand years ago (in Chaldean and Sumerian civilizations).
 There, pebbles were used as floor coverings and as embellishments on walls.
 Remnants of mosaic pavements in the ancient gardens of China and in Meso-American ruins have also been discovered.

-Mosaic glass first appeared in Egypt about 1400 B.C. and has been produced intermittently for 3,500 years up to the present day.
+Mosaic glass first appeared in Egypt about 1400 BC and has been produced intermittently for 3,500 years up to the present day.
 The technique gained popularity in different areas of glass production, usually for short periods.
-It is seen in the Hellenistic era (332–165 B.C.) after ancient Egypt, then in Rome and Alexandria in the fourth century A.D.
+It is seen in the Hellenistic era (332–165 BC) after ancient Egypt, then in Rome and Alexandria in the fourth century AD.